StamLab/footprinting2012/README.md

 The footprint occupancy score (FOS) of a candidate footprint is defined as:
 FOS = (C+1)/L + (C+1)/R, where C is the average number of tags over the central/core region of a potential footprint, while L (R) is the average tag level found in the left (right) flanking region.

---flankmin/--flankmax set the min/max number of flanking bases over which to find the maximum mean value for L or R.
+--flankmin/--flankmax set the min/max number of flanking bases over which to find the max mean value for L or R.

 --centermin/--centermax set the min/max number of bases over which to find the minimum mean value for C.